shihaocao/vvtol/README.md

 ![PID Loops](documentation/initial_pid_loop.png "Initial PID Loop")

 Next I am trying to work on visualizing my orientation in real time, I think python three.js via Jupyter notebook is the move.

+## 08/11

+Working on my project on the plane right now, but it looks like I deleted my venv at a certain point, and re-pip installed into a new venv, but it looks like my `pb_build.sh` script requires a python nanopb package, which I don't have installed since I didn't update my requirements.txt so then when I re pip installed I didn't get nanopb.
+Sad.